Dynamics and entropy of $\mathcal{S}$-graph shifts: Dynamical properties

 \section{Dynamical properties}

+This section provides conditions on a set-equipped graph that are necessary and sufficient to guarantee certain dynamical properties in the associated $\S$-graph shift.
+The proofs of these statements are somewhat technical and share no methods with the proofs of the main results in this paper.
+For this reason, the proofs have been consigned to an appendix, \cref{sec:appendix}.
+However, we will need the results in later sections, so this section states the theorems themselves.

+Since the $S$-graph shift associated to a set-equipped graph remains unchanged after removing any nonessential vertices, we assume in this section and throughout the paper that every graph is essential.
 We first provide necessary and sufficient conditions for an $\mathcal{S}$-graph shift to be an SFT or sofic.
-Since an $\mathcal{S}$-graph shift remains unchanged after removing any non-essential vertices, we assume in this section that every graph is essential.

-\begin{proposition} The shift space $X(G,\mathcal{S})$ is of finite type if and only if each $S_i \in \mathcal S$ is either finite or cofinite. \end{proposition} \begin{proof} Let $X = X(G,\mathcal{S})$.
-First suppose each $S_i$ is either finite or cofinite and define
+\begin{proposition} The shift space $X(G,\mathcal{S})$ is of finite type if and only if every $S_v \in \mathcal S$ is either finite or cofinite. \end{proposition}